tokdaniel/js-test/README.md

 ### In every task folder there is a more detailed explanation of the expected task.
 * These are in order of difficulty (according to my subjective judgement).
-* I plan to extend a list with new tasks in the future
+* I plan to extend the list with new tasks in the future

 ## What you'll need to solve them
 * Your favourite IDE, editor or other stuff that lets you conveniently edit code.